IemProg/ImageMinningCourse/README.md

 # [Image Mining Course] Lab 2: Deep Learning

 This repository contains our Pytorch Notebook experiments on the Cifar10 dataset as part of a Course on Image Mining

+You find our code in the [final notebook](https://github.com/IemProg/ImageMinningCourse/blob/main/Imad_Final.ipynb).

 We briefly describe our models and methods:
 ## Simple CNN